 - Unacceptable working conditions

-Workplace retaliation claims are based on the employee’s claim that an employer has illegally retaliated against him/her in response to a legal action.
-According to the California labor laws, employees cannot be terminated by their employer for engaging in any form of protected conduct.
-This can include:
+Workplace retaliation claims are based on the employee’s assertion that an employer has illegally retaliated against them in response to a protected action.
+Employees cannot be terminated by their employer for engaging in any form of protected conduct, including:

 - Filing a discrimination claim